julienbourdeau/altver.org/ALTVER.md

 when you add exciting new functionalities (including breaking change with an easy upgrade path).
 Increment CARE version when you make backward compatible bug fixes and improvements

+__Basically, AltVer is like SemVer with small breaking change in minor versions.__

 Just like SemVer, additional labels for pre-release and build metadata are available as extensions.

 </div>